 Based in New York City, I have an academic and professional background in both fine and applied art.
 Much of my work has been in sculpture, mostly direct metal and carved stone.
-When I merged photography with scuba diving over seventeen years ago, it gradually became my most rewarding creative endeavor.
+When I merged photography with scuba diving over eighteen years ago, it gradually became my most rewarding creative endeavor.

 Having a sculptor's eye proved a valuable asset to extend into underwater photography.
 While diving, I can fuse my physical self into the very flux of 3-D as opposed to forming art into a separate realm.
 Composition isn't initially sought within the viewfinder, it's revealed by continuously composing myself through interaction with the life around me and taking in the dynamic linkages of the reef.
 In addition, the physics of diving puts a strict emphasis on the dimension of time, where remaining alive and well requires being fully in the moment.